ACS Releases Global Challenges Report

-The American Chemical Society on Jan.
-27 released its "Final Report on Global Challenges/Chemistry Solutions."
+On Jan.
+27, the American Chemical Society released its "Final Report on Global Challenges/Chemistry Solutions."
 The report highlights the research challenges and opportunities in critical areas such as global climate change, food safety, and national security.

 The launch of the report coincided with an ACS-sponsored press briefing in Washington, D.C., on water quality and safety.